 Cultural burning roundtable members are working towards expanding knowledge and the practice of cultural burning in the interior Southwest.
 The reincorporation of the traditional use of fire on the land can foster reconnection for Tribes to their lands and genuinely apply the “best available science” to guide management.
-Among other things, roundtable members have given presentations at events, convened sessions at conferences, and are working to coordinate workshops and webinars.
+Among other things, roundtable members have given presentations at events, convened sessions at conferences, and coordinated workshops and webinars.

 A product of the SWFireCAP Cultural Burning Roundtable